Identifying Information from Observations with Uncertainty and Novelty: Partial Identification and the Distribution of the Sample Complexity

-Given the empirical process will not be able to measure within our accepted probability at least until it has observed $\vvec{H}(\vvec{X}) - q$ bits, there is a ``warm up'' period necessary for more reliable evidence that the hypotheses are probably exhaustively falsified.
-Figure~\ref{fig:typical_sets:neq} depicts this where the empirical process will estimate probability one for the single observation, which would put it well within one of the atypical sets for rejecting the hypothesis.
-Figure~\ref{fig:typical_sets:neq} is to visualize the sets clearly and demonstrate this important point that it does not make sense to compare the hypothesis to an undersampled representation as simpler hypotheses will favor smaller observation sequences due to fewer degrees of freedom required to be explained by evidence, i.e., the \textit{principle of parsiomony}, popularly known as Occam's razor~\citep{charlesworthAristotleRazor1955}.
+Given the empirical process will not be able to measure within our accepted probability at least until it has observed $\entropyRate(\vvec{X}) - q$ bits, there is a ``warm up'' period necessary for more reliable evidence that the hypotheses are probably exhaustively falsified.
+Figure~\ref{fig:typical_sets:neq} depicts where the empirical process will estimate probability one for the single observation, which would put it well within one of the atypical sets for rejecting the hypothesis.
+Figure~\ref{fig:typical_sets:neq} is to visualize the sets clearly and demonstrate this important point that it does not make sense to compare the hypothesis to an under sampled representation as simpler hypotheses will favor smaller observation sequences due to fewer degrees of freedom required to be explained by evidence, i.e., the \textit{principle of parsimony}, popularly known as Occam's razor~\citep{charlesworthAristotleRazor1955}.

 Practically, the membership of the observations to the known models' typical sets can be checked after convergence of the Bayesian posterior based on the stopping condition $p$ to determine if the converged known model assigns the observations a probability to be expected of typical observations for that partially identified model.
 Given $q \le p$, the condition for exhaustive probability will be met, however if you consider the convergence of a subset of known models based on the accepted known error $\epsilon_D$, that is all models that form a subset able to be accepted differ from one another pairwise at most by $\epsilon_D$, then those subsets may have their probability summed to partially identify them faster than an individual model.
-If an individual model is converged upon satisfying probability $p$, then checking the typical set membership of the observations to that known model will determine probable verification or falsification.
+If an individual model is converged upon such that probability $p$ is satisfied, then checking the typical set membership of the observations to that known model will determine probable verification or falsification.
 If comparing to a subset of known models, then check each of their typical sets and if all exclude the observation sequence, then exhaustively falsified, otherwise that subset is partially identified and further observations may be taken to further differentiate between those known models.
+To help demonstrate how to use the sample complexity empirically, a simulated example will be available after publication at \url{https://github.com/prijatelj/sample_complexity_example}.